apoc146/apoc146/README.md

 - Furthering my understanding and application of **Embodied AI** to develop systems that can interact with and learn from their environments in more human-like ways.

 ### 🤖 Personal Side:
-When I'm not coding or buried in research, I love hiking and exploring the great outdoors.
-I'm also a space enthusiast, avidly following the latest in space exploration and technology.
-Comics, especially from the DC Universe, and music from bands like Guns N' Roses and Metallica, are my go-to sources for relaxation and inspiration.

-Thank you for visiting my profile.
-Let's explore the possibilities and make a positive impact together!
+I love hiking and exploring the great outdoors.
+I'm also an avid reader, enjoy watching obscure indie movies, devouring podcasts, and exploring subgenres of rock and pop.
+In my spare time, I prefer solving easier problems, like figuring out the meaning of life.
+I wish it was 42?
+What's so special about 42 anyway?